GNUKalashnikov/week3-devops/README.md

 - to kill a processs `pkill` and then a process name
 - another way is to use `kill` and then a process number

+## Task

+**Commands**

+* head -2
+* tail -2

+*Pipping*

+`cat sample.txt | head -4 | tail -2`

+Pipping "|" carries the output to the commands following the |, for example, in this command the cat will output the contents of sample.txt, it will 'pipe' into head, meaning it will output only the first four files, after which it will carry or 'pipe' command into the tail. the tail will then output from the first 4 the endings of the last two via the tail command.

 ## Development Environment